Updated: Aug 2023

 The resource is deemed a failure 6 months later because no one has used it and why has no one used it?
 Because nobody knows it even existed.

-Learning teams would do well to embrace the tactics of colleagues in marketing.
+Learning teams would do well to learn a few tricks from colleagues in marketing.
 You effectively need to bring a marketer’s approach to engage people with content.

 You need to be the voice of learning, tell your people what you’ve made, why it’s important and most importantly, why is it important to them.

-Look to understand how you can build marketing and engagement campaigns around your work that will make sure people can benefit from it for a long time.
+Understand how you can build marketing and engagement campaigns in your work.
+This will make sure people can benefit in the long term.

 A role that I’ve felt more connected to than anything in the world of learning is that of a product manager.

-Most of my work over the last decade has been about creating and bringing the best products to market for users.
+Most of my work over the last decade has focussed on creating and bringing the best products to market for internal users.
+Digital technology is at the centre of all learning strategies these days.

 Just to be clear here, I’m not talking about happy sheets – screw happy sheets.

-Data is the most underutilised resource in L&D today and why is this you might say?
-Well, it’s simple, hardly anyone understands how to use it and neither are they investing in the skills to do this.
+Data is the most underutilised resource in L&D today.
+Why is this you might say?
+It’s simple.
+Hardly anyone understands how to use it and neither are they investing in the skills to do this.

 You could be sitting on a goldmine of learning performance data right now.

 Yet most of this is untouched as L&D teams think they need an analyst or some data guru to interpret this.
-However, this is just not true and until more professionals look to really understand how to use data, there is no way you can measure and showcase true ROI to your business.
+This is just not true.
+Until more professionals look to really understand how to use data, there is no way you can measure and showcase true ROI to your business.

-If you want some help with that, check out this article on how to use data in L&D to measure performance.
+If you want some help with that, check out this article on how to be a data-led L&D pro.

 The same goes for content curation.